sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/service-linux.md

           ssh:
             timeout: 120
     ```
-2. We create the `metricshubLinuxService` connector based on the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector:
+2. We specify the `metricshubLinuxService` dedicated instance of the [Linux - Service (systemctl)](../connectors/linuxservice.html) connector:

     ```yaml
         additionalConnectors:
           metricshubLinuxService:
             uses: LinuxService # Connector used
-            force: true # Connector is always activated
     ```

 3. We specify the service to be monitored: